GLOBAL MARKETS-Shares, euro rebound on hope Cyprus reaches deal

 Cyprus took a first step toward financial consolidation by

-arranging for a Greek competitor to take over big Greek units of
+arranging for the takeover of big Greek units of its banks by a

 "It seems that investors are expecting a deal before the